amjaid/amjaid/README.md

 ---

-⭐ *If you like my work, consider giving my repositories a star!*
+⭐ If you find my work useful, feel free to star my repositories
-💼 *Open to part-time remote developer roles — let’s build something amazing together.*
+💼 **Open for freelance projects, part-time remote roles, and collaborations**